 Cristalino tequilas are aged tequilas that have been filtered to remove the color imparted from their time spent inside oak barrels.
 The process is meant to keep much of the woody accents intact while also highlighting the earthy agave notes of a blanco.
 The result is a crystal-clear spirit with a fuller, richer flavor profile than its appearance would indicate.

-This tequila is an interesting hybrid between blanco and añejo.
+This tequila is an interesting hybrid that has the smoothness of a blanco and the complexity of an añejo.
 Ultimately, the añejo wins out, despite what your eyes say, as the oak influence proves more powerful than the fresh agave and fruit character found in Don Julio Blanco.
 But it’s an interesting spirit from start to finish.

 How to Drink Don Julio 70 Añejo Claro

 This is a sipping tequila through and through.
-Pour it in a glass, put the glass to your lips, and repeat.
+Pour it in a glass—a snifter or glencairn works nicely, but a simple rocks glass will also do—put the glass to your lips, and repeat.
 You can throw it over a large ice cube if you prefer your tequila chilled, but you needn’t bother with cocktails.
 Of course, you should always drink tequila and every other liquor however you prefer to drink it.
 In fact, Don Julio 70 Añejo Claro makes a solid Old-Fashioned.
 But after its meticulous aging and filtration, this is a tequila that deserves to be sipped as the makers intended it, not doctored with sugar and mixers.

 That said, topping your tequila with sparkling water may help to unlock some of the flavors within.
 Don Julio suggests a simple Tequila and Soda Highball served tall with ice.
-It’s cold, refreshing and hydrating, and it won’t drown the nuanced tequila.
+It’s cold, refreshing and hydrating, and it won’t drown the nuance in this luxury tequila.